GT Biopharma (OTCMKTS:GTBP) Research Coverage Started at Roth Capital

-Roth Capital assumed coverage on shares of GT Biopharma (OTCMKTS:GTBP) in a research report report published on Wednesday, Price Targets.com reports.
-The firm issued a buy rating and a $25.00 price target on the stock.
+Roth Capital started coverage on shares of GT Biopharma (OTCMKTS:GTBP) in a report released on Tuesday morning, Benzinga reports.
+The brokerage issued a buy rating and a $25.00 price target on the stock.

 GT Biopharma Company Profile